fmorrison42/super-sysadmin-compendium/main-spellbook.md

 ### For whom?

-It is intended for everyone and anyone - especially for System and Network Administrators, DevOps, Pentesters or Security Researchers.
+It is intended for everyone and anyone - especially for System and Network Administrators, DevOps, and Programmers.

 ### Contributing